Grid resilience and distributed power

 - competition: more supply can connect and compete

-- shared gains: savings show up as lower long-run system costs, not just utility rate base
+- shared gains: savings show up as lower long-run system costs for households

 - more security: repeat